carld/heartlamp/readme.md

     - GND   (ground) is pin 20, but solder this to the ground of the battery voltage booster module.
 6. Update the firmware on a USBasp, by using AVRDUDESS or avrdude and the firmware in tools/USBasp
-    - this firmware has been modified to support the AT89S51 as this MCU needs the reset line held high, the opposite to other MCUs
+    - this firmware has been modified to support the AT89S51 as this MCU needs the reset line held high, the opposite to other MCUs.
+The firmware came from https://github.com/dioannidis/usbasp
     - the USBasp typically has an ATMega8a or similar
     - the command line will look like
     ```